Canon 6D Mark II vs XC10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 6D Mark II and Canon XC10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the XC10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XC10 was succeeded by the Canon XC20.
+In contrast, the XC10 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the XC10 was succeeded by the Canon XC15.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 6D Mark II better than the Canon XC10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.